How do people who use substances experience accessing and living in homeless hostels? A systematic review

 Decorative banner

-This session is part of our SMD Learning Series.
-It will be led by Twinkle Choksi, Trainee Clinical Psychologist, looking at the findings from the report of the same name.
+Led by Twinkle Choksi, Trainee Clinical Psychologist, the webinar looked at the findings from the report of the same name.

 It is recognised that people experiencing homelessness often use substances and may face additional barriers to reducing substance use while living in hostels.
-This session will discuss existing research to address: How do people who use substances experience accessing and living in homeless hostels?
+This session discussed existing research to address: how do people who use substances experience accessing and living in homeless hostels?

 You can read a summary of the Choksi and Tickle report (2024).